jeffw16/JWTAuth/README.md

 - `aud`: Audience
 - `sub`: Subject

-You can put nonsense (but nonempty) values for `iss`, `aud`, and `sub`, as they are not checked by JWTAuth, but our JWT decoding library (Firebase JWT) may complain if they are not set.
+You can put nonsense (but nonempty) values for `iss`, `aud`, and `sub`, as they are not checked by JWTAuth, but our JWT decoding library (Firebase JWT) will cause the auth process to fail if they are not set.

 The following claims are optional, but are highly recommended because they will be added to users' profiles: